arrowtype/fonttools-intro/README.md

 This post is an introduction to FontTools and modern font development more generally.

-It is written from the perspective of a beginner/intermediate font designer & developer (me, Stephen Nixon / @ArrowType), intended as an approachable introduction to font development for designers or developer hoping to better understand some common processes & tools of font development.
+It is written from the perspective of a beginner/intermediate font designer & developer (me, Stephen Nixon / [@ArrowType](https://instagram.com/arrowtype)), intended as an approachable introduction to font development for designers or developers hoping to better understand some common processes & tools of font development.

 Basically, this is an attempt to write & present the guide I wish I had three years ago, when I first encountered font development as a student at KABK TypeMedia.
+Some of it requires knowledge of navigating in a terminal and using Python, but a lot of it is written in hopes of being accessible to almost anyone.

 It is opinionated, limited to my current perspective, and possibly not 100% accurate.
 For this reason, I am presenting this at the [Typographics 2020 TypeLab](https://2020.typographics.com/typelab/) in hopes that more-experienced font developers might participate in coversation that can help me to correct any innaccuracies and improve this guide.
-Additionally, if you spot something here that is innacurate or if you have questions, please file an issue in this repo to help myself & others learn!
+Additionally, if you spot something here that is innacurate or if you have questions, please file an [issue](https://github.com/arrowtype/fonttools-intro/issues) or [pull request](https://github.com/arrowtype/fonttools-intro/pulls) in this repo to help myself & others learn!

 ## Basic things to know about fonts & font development